Current Members

 Haleigh is a first-year PhD student in the Developmental Psychology program working under Dr. Sonya Troller-Renfree and Dr. Kimberly Noble.
 Haleigh received her Bachelor of Science in Neuroscience and Psychology with a concentration in Neurodevelopment and Neurodevelopmental Disorders.
 She is interested in studying how early-life adversity becomes biologically embedded in the developing brain, influencing behavioral and cognitive outcomes.
 She is excited to gain proficiency in EEG analysis and have the opportunity to work with diverse global populations.
 Her additional interests include adversity-related inflammatory markers, fetal programming, and mother-child synchronicity.

-Montserrat Lopez Orozco - Part-Time BUDDY Study Coordinator
+Montserrat Lopez Orozco - BUDDY Study Coordinator

 Montse graduated from Universidad Panamericana (UP) in 2021 with a BA in Psychopedagogy.
 She nurtured her interest in child developmental outcomes as the research assistant of the Dean of Psychopedagogy School at UP.
 While working in a marginated preschool, she became interested in boosting learning in vulnerable children by understanding how the environment influences them.
 Her research protocol, “Parenting styles and children's cognitive and behavioral development,” received UP’s grant.
-Upon graduating, she promoted cognitive functions as a psychopedagogyst.
-Montse is passionate about art.
-She has designed and conducted creative art courses with a socio-emotional approach.
+Montse is currently pursuing a masters degree in Cognitive Science in Education at Teachers College, and hopes to intersect art with socio-emotional learning.

 Benjamin Bravo- Research Assistant, BFY PCI CODING TEAM